-When the value of Host FQDN is $\HOST$ , the driver uses the Hive server host name as the fully qualified domain name for Kerberos authentication.
-If Service Discovery Mode is disabled, then the driver uses the value specified in the Host connection attribute.
-If Service Discovery Mode is enabled, then the driver uses the Hive Server 2 host name returned by ZooKeeper.
+When the value of Host FQDN is HOST, the connector uses the Hive server host name as the fully qualified domain name for Kerberos authentication.
+If Service Discovery Mode is disabled, then the connector uses the value specified in the Host connection attribute.
+If Service Discovery Mode is enabled, then the connector uses the Hive Server 2 host name returned by ZooKeeper.